mestachs/blog/posts/2022-11-21-postgres-command-line.md

 Want to re-run a previous sql statement ?

-A first option is just using the arrow keys to go back a few queries back.
+A first option is just using the arrow keys to go a few queries back.

 The second option is like in a bash terminal : CTRL-r then start filtering by fragment you remember and cycle between matching queries with CTRL-r